Papatheodorou-Group/CATD_snakemake/README.md

  9. Run the pipeline using `bsub < runPip.sh` or through `snakemake --use-conda --cores [N]` if on local.

-### Installation Time + first mock run
+### Time <a name="Time"></a>
-The steps(1-2-3-4) should take few seconds to complete If all the environments are included in the first run it will take around 25-30 minutes so 1min/environment is a good estimate.(step 9)
+The steps(1-2-3-4) should take few seconds to complete.

-## Functionalities <a name="functionalities"></a>
+If all the environments are included in the first run it will take around 25-30 minutes,roughly 1min/environment is a good estimate.(step 9)

 # Running the pipeline <a name="Running the pipeline"></a>
 **IMPORTANT**: If running for the first time, use one sample only as the environments are